oxford-pharmacoepi/CovCoagOutcomeDiagnostics/README.md

 - Publications: ** **

 ## Running the analysis
 1) Download this entire repository (you can download as a zip folder using Code -> Download ZIP, or you can use GitHub Desktop).
+If possible, avoid saving to a shared network drive as this can cause issues or in folders with a particularly long path.
 2) Open the project <i>CovidCoagulopathyDiagnostics/diagCovCoagOutcomes/diagCovCoagOutcomes.Rproj</i> in RStudio (when inside the project, you will see its name on the top-right of your RStudio session)
 3) Open the <i>diagCovCoagOutcomes/extras/CodeToRun.R</i> file which should be the only file that you need to interact with< ul>
 <li> First, build the package (build -> install and restart)</li>